TFQA Logo

 Just type the name of the program, e.g., scat and then press Enter and it will run and will find the files in that directory.
 You can run any number of analyses this way.
 To finish just type Exit and press Enter.

 However, before you get going, you will need to do one additional thing.
-These graphics programs can only deal with short file names so rename each analysis file in your folder that you want to use with the graphics programs (e.g., using Windows Explorer) to have a name no more than 8 letters and numbers and underscores, followed by a period, followed by a 3 character extension, e.g. if you have a file called my site data.plt change it to mysite.plt or something else without spaces or special characters and with no more than 8 characters plus a period and a 3 character extension.
+The graphics programs do not deal with ordinary Windows file names.
+File names used by these DOS programs are restricted, at most, 8 character file names (with no embedded spaces or special characters allowed except "_") followed, optionally, by a period and a 3 character extension (e.g. if you have a file called my site data.plt change it to mysite.plt or something else without spaces or special characters and with no more than 8 characters plus a period and a 3 character extension, or use its short file name, which you can probably see if you type the directory command, DIR at the prompt.

 If this is working, you can delete the DosBox setup file.